EXPEL BLOG

 How to avoid getting Grinched

 • If you receive an email link to access a file, or an attached file that you aren’t anticipating, don’t click any links or open any files right away.
-First double-check the sender—is this someone you know?
+First, double-check the sender—is this someone you know?
 Is their email address legitimate?
 If not, it could be a phishing email.

 • If you find yourself on the login page for a file-sharing service, check if there’s anything off.
 Are there any typos?
 Images that won’t load?
 Oddly-written text or descriptions?
 Look at the URL—does it seem right?
 If you regularly use this service for work or personal file sharing, does this login page match what you usually see?
 If the answer to any of these questions is no, don’t put your information in—it could be a credential harvesting site posing as a login page.

-While you order your Roast Beast delivery… (aka the most important thing to do while online shopping this season)
+While you order your Roast Beast delivery…(aka the most important thing to do while online shopping this season)

 We’ve covered some of the top scams you should keep an eye out for in your inbox this holiday season.
-But what about while you’re hunkered down in front of your internet browser at midnight on Dec.
-23rd with a double espresso, noise-canceling headphones, and your credit cards doing your last-minute shopping?
+But what about while you’re hunkered down in front of your internet browser at midnight on December 23 with a double espresso, noise-canceling headphones, and your credit cards doing your last-minute shopping?

 Our most important tip—don’t reuse passwords.
 This will help protect you from credential stuffing attacks.

-Credential stuffing is a type of cyberattack where cyber Grinches take one set of stolen login credentials (for example, if your username and password to a site were leaked in a data breach and can now be found on the dark web), then use automation to try them across a variety of sites or applications.
+Credential stuffing is a type of cyberattack where Grinches take one set of stolen login credentials (for example, if your username and password to a site were leaked in a data breach and can now be found on the dark web), then use automation to try them across a variety of sites or applications.

 It’s possible attackers will try to compromise online retailers’ systems this holiday season to access credentials for their users’ accounts, either by taking advantage of vulnerabilities in a site’s security or, more commonly, through credential harvesting like we discussed above.